Key Breed Facts

 There are two types of Griffon, the first boasting a smooth coat and the second having a rough one.
 A Griffon with a smooth coat is referred to as Petit Brabançon, but both are charming dogs that are great fun to own and to have around with them boasting the same sort of personality too.

-Today, these little dogs have found their way into the hearts and homes of many people both here in the UK and in many other countries of the world, thanks to their lively, affectionate natures and their adorable monkey-like mischievous looks.
+By the 1920's and 1930's, breed numbers grew in the UK, but the number of dogs registered with the Kennel Club remained quite low right up until the 1950's when more dogs were bred and registered.
+Today, these little dogs have found their way into the hearts and homes of many people both here in the UK and in many other countries of the world, thanks to their lively, affectionate natures and their adorable monkey-like mischievous looks although anyone who would like to share their home with a well-bred Griffon might need to register their interest with breeders and go on a waiting list for the pleasure of doing so.

 Height at the withers: Males 18 - 20 cm, Females 18 - 20 cm at the withers